antibland/better-do-it/useful_commands.md

-# Useful SQLite Commands for Better Do It
+# Useful Commands for Better Do It (SQLite & PostgreSQL)

-This file contains helpful SQLite commands for managing your Better Auth database during development.
+This file contains helpful commands for managing your Better Auth database during development and production debugging.

 ## 🔍 **Viewing Data**